Azure-Samples/iot-hub-nodejs-intel-edison-vibration-anomaly-detection/README.md

 ### Services setup
 In order to run the sample you will need to do the following:
   - Create an IoT hub that will receive data from devices and send commands and notifications back to it
-  - Create an Event hub into which we will post alerts triggered by the Stream Ananlytics job
+  - Create an Event hub into which we will post alerts triggered by the Stream Analytics job
   - Create a Stream Analytics job that will read data from the IoT hub and post alerts into the Event hub
   - Create a Storage account that will be used by the worker role
   - Deploy a simple worker role that will read alerts from the Event hub and tweet alerts on Twitter and forward alerts back to devices through the IoT hub